All Products

 TRUNCATE [ TABLE ] name [, ... ]

-[CONTINUE IDENTITY ]
+[ CONTINUE IDENTITY ]

 Note

-• The TRUNCATE statement does not support the generation of binary logs.
+• TRUNCATE does not generate binary logs.

 Examples